paperscape/paperscape-backend/README.md

 ```

 This will load all available arXiv papers from the database and begin building a new map.
-The default behaviour of _nbody-headless_, on the other hand, is to load an existing layout from the *map_data* MySQL table, check for new papers,
+The default behaviour of _nbody-headless_, on the other hand, is to load an existing layout from the *map_data* database table, check for new papers,
 and run a fixed number of iterations.
-To load an existing layout from the *map_data* MySQL table in _nbody-gui_ add the flag `--layout-db`.
+To load an existing layout from the *map_data* database table in _nbody-gui_ add the flag `--layout-db`.
 To instead load an existing map layout from a Json file use `--layout <filename>` in both _nbody_ programs.

 Keyboard shortcuts for controlling the map in _nbody-gui_ are printed to the terminal.